+'''

 nuwagent -a "ProjectName"

+'''

 When consolidating to a NetWare server, you run the command on the destination server.
-When copying data from a NetWare server to an OES Linux server, you run the command on the source server.

 Click Close to exit the Server Consolidation Utility.

 6.12.3 Launching a Server-Based Process

 Consult the project's success log file for a list of which commands you need to run on which servers.
 The success log is located in the project folder (by default, project folders are created as subdirectories under My Documents).